Az19mi97/DalilGo_App/README.md

 - **Flutter-Based UI:** Fully responsive and adaptive layout using `SingleChildScrollView`, `DropdownButtonFormField`, and `ElevatedButton` widgets.
 - **OCR Optimization:** Generates multiple image variants for each scan to improve recognition accuracy.
 - **Firebase Integration:** Firestore is used to persist contact messages, including email, category, title, description, and server-side timestamping.
-- **Real-Time Updates:** Detected E-numbers are displayed in an overlay with clear visual cues and color-coded dietary/halal status.
+- **Real-Time Updates:** Detected E-numbers are displayed in an overlay with clear visual cues and color-coded dietary.
 - **Reusable Modules:** Core components like `ECode`, `ECodeLoader`, and image analysis functions are encapsulated for maintainability and potential future expansion.

 ---